opnfv/vineperf/docs/testing/user/configguide/upgrade.rst

 CLI or by ``TRAFFIC`` dictionary in configuration file.
 Detailed description is available at :ref:`configuration-of-traffic-dictionary` section of documentation.

-Please check your automated scripts for VSPERF execution for following CLI parameters and update them according to the documentation:
+Please check your automated scripts for ViNePerf execution for following CLI parameters and update them according to the documentation:

 .. code:: bash